BhavyaDoriya/solar_weather_data_prep/README.md

 # Solar Data Preparation Pipeline

-This repository contains scripts to prepare and merge distributed PV generation data with NCDB weather data for solar analysis and ML workflows.
+This repository contains scripts to prepare and merge distributed PV generation data with CONUS climate (4km) weather data for solar analysis and ML workflows.

 ## ⚙️ Setup